0Calories/untitled-block-game-api/README.md

 ### How to setup a local database
 - Create a new database using pgAdmin or the command line
-- Navigate to the prisma directory in the project root
+- Navigate to the prisma directory in the project
 - Create a '.env' file
 - Add the environment variable for the database URL, replacing the username, password, and db with your credentials:
 ```DATABASE_URL=postgresql://janedoe:mypassword@localhost:5432/mydb```